Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Results

 \section{Results}

-We now present our results.
 We report results of base-sized models based on 3-checkpoint average.
-We train only a single large model. \begin{description}[style=unboxed,leftmargin=0em,listparindent=\parindent] \parskip{0em}
+We train only a single large model.
+We further evaluate retrieval in Appendix \ref{app:retrieval_perofmrnace} as it is a non-essential part of our contribution. \begin{description}[style=unboxed,leftmargin=0em,listparindent=\parindent] \parskip{0em}

-\item[Retrieval.]
-We evaluate the retrieval method from \citet{jiang-etal-2021-exploring-listwise} and the proposed hyperlink expansion method in Table~\ref{fig:retrieval}.
-We focus on analyzing the effect of hyperlink expansion, varying~$K_2$, while keeping~$K_1 = 35$ in most experiments, which is setting similar to previous work --- \citet{jiang-etal-2021-exploring-listwise} considers reranking top-200 sentences.
-We provide additional evaluation of the retrieval method with varying~$K_1$ in Appendix~\ref{app:retrieval_perofmrnace}.
-We observe that setting~$K_1 + K_2 = 35+10$ already outperforms retrieval without hyperlink expansion and~$K_1=100$ blocks.
-Such observation is thus consistent with previous work which used hyperlink signal \cite{hanselowski2018ukp,stammbach-neumann-2019-team}.

-\item[Main Results.]
+\item[Performance.]
 We compare the performance of our system with previous work in Table~\ref{fig:main_results}.
+Results marked with $?$ were unknown/uncertain, and unconfirmed by authors.
 We note that, apart from HAN \cite{ma-etal-2019-sentence}, all previous systems were considering two separate systems for reranking and veracity prediction.
-Next we note that only ProofVer system uses additional data.
+Next, we note that only ProofVer system uses additional data.
 It leverages rewritten-claim data for fact-correction paired with original FEVER claims \cite{thorne-vlachos-2021-evidence}.

-We observe that (i) even our base-sized RoBERTa model outperforms HESM on dev data, which in turn outperformed KGAT and DREAM in FS on test data, (ii) our base sized DebertaV3-based model Claim-Dissector outperforms DREAM \cite{zhong-etal-2020-reasoning} and even KGAT with oracle inputs \cite{liu2020fine}, (iii) model version with hyperlink expansion (suffixed \textbackslash{}w HE) significantly improves the overall performance, (iv) increasing size of the model to \textit{LARGE} improves mostly its accuracy, (v) Claim-Dissector$_{LARGE}$ \textbackslash{}w HE achieves better FEVER score than T5-based approach \cite{jiang-etal-2021-exploring-listwise} (with two 3B models) and better accuracy than LongFormer+DebertaXL \cite{stammbach-2021-evidence} and ProofVer \cite{krishna2021proofver}, but it is not pareto optimal to these previous SOTA.
+We observe that (i) even our base-sized RoBERTa-based CD model outperforms base-sized HESM on dev data, and its large version outperforms large-sized KGAT, DREAM and HESM on test data, (ii) our base sized DebertaV3-based CD model matches large-based DREAM and even KGAT with oracle inputs on dev set, (iii) model version with hyperlink expansion (suffixed { \textbackslash{}w HE}) further improves the overall performance, (iv) using larger model improves mostly its accuracy, (v) Claim-Dissector{ $_{L}$ \textbackslash{}w HE} achieves better FEVER score than T5-based approach (with two 3B models) and better accuracy than LongFormer+DebertaXL, but it is not pareto optimal to these previous SOTA, (vi) our model is outmatched by recent ProofVer-SB, though it is more efficient as ProofVer-SB requires two rounds of reranking and autoregressive decoding.
 We still consider this a strong feat, as our system was focusing on modeling reranking and veracity prediction jointly in an interpretable way.
+Finally, we inject blocks with missing golden evidence into inputs of Claim-Dissector{ $_{L}$ \textbackslash{}w HE} at random positions and measure oracle performance.
+We observe that items missed by retrieval are still beneficial to the performance.